-Additional industry honors include a Sports Emmy Award for Cal Ripken’s record-breaking game in 1996, and two CableACE Awards for the Jackie Robinson anniversary game and for Sunday Night Baseball, both in 1997.
+Additional industry honors include a Sports Emmy Award for Outstanding Tech Achievement for Front Row Cam in 2017 as well as for K-Zone 3D in 2018, a Sports Emmy Award for Cal Ripken’s record-breaking game in 1996 and two CableACE Awards for the Jackie Robinson anniversary game and for Sunday Night Baseball, both in 1997.

 A native of South Orange, N.J., Orlins graduated from Ithaca College with a Bachelor of Science degree in TV/Radio.